 Walk into any bookstore, and you'll see how to Teach Yourself Java

-in 7 Days alongside endless variations offering to teach Visual
+in 24 Hours alongside endless variations offering to teach C,

-Basic, Windows, the Internet, and so on in a few days or hours.
-I did
+SQL, Ruby, Algorithms, and so on in a few days or hours.

 The conclusion is that either people are in a big rush to learn

-about computers, or that computers are somehow fabulously easier to
+about programming, or that programming is somehow fabulously easier to